-For a player, the pinnacle of success is to be inducted into the Hockey Hall of Fame, located in the heart of downtown Toronto.Glenn Hall made into the Hall in 1975.
+For a professional hockey player, broadcaster or manager, the pinnacle of success is to be inducted into the Hockey Hall of Fame, located in the heart of downtown Toronto.Glenn Hall made it into the Hall in 1975.

 Strange enough, I was living in Toronto at the time although I don’t recall hearing much about it.
 Must have had other things happening in my life.
 Oh yes.
 Now I remember.
 I was working and raising a family.

 Stony Plain, Alberta, did the right thing.
 The town named its hockey arena after Mr. Goalie.

 On the east side of the building is a collage of murals depicting various stages of Glenn Hall’s life and career.
 Pauline and Glenn are together in the final frame.

 Humbolt, Saskatchewan has paid a special tribute to Glenn Hall by building a park in his honour.
 If you’re ever in Humboldt, check it out at 4th Street and Highway 5.